-The major in Learning and Cognition is theory- and research-oriented at both the master’s and doctoral levels.
+The major in Learning and Cognition is theory- and research-oriented at both the master's and doctoral levels.
 The major includes coursework in cognition, learning theory, research methods, and an emphasis on educational applications.
 Graduates of this major are prepared to take positions in universities, educational agencies, research organizations, and private enterprises that focus on improving educational practice.
-The thesis-track master’s, which is recommended for those interested in pursuing doctoral studies, is only available for face-to-face students.
-Online distance master’s students complete the comprehensive-exam track.
+The thesis-track master's, which is recommended for those interested in pursuing doctoral studies, is only available for face-to-face students.
+Online distance master's students complete the coursework-only track.

 The major in Sport Psychology provides the basis for understanding and influencing the behavior of people involved in sport, exercise, and other types of physical activity.
 Graduates with this major are prepared to take positions in college and university settings or sport and exercise settings as teachers, researchers, and performance enhancement consultants for athletes and coaches.